gideon-jacob/pec-mentee-management-system/agent-docs/UI_DESCRIPTION.md

             - **Dialog Component:**
                 - `DialogContent`: The main container for the modal's content, which is a form.
                 - `DialogHeader`:
-                    - `DialogTitle`: "Edit Mentor for [Student Name]".
+                    - `DialogTitle`: "Edit Mentor for $$
+                    Student Name
+                    $$".
-                    - `DialogDescription`: Displays the current assignment status, e.g., "Currently assigned to: [Mentor Name]" or "This student is currently unassigned."
+                    - `DialogDescription`: Displays the current assignment status, e.g., "Currently assigned to: $$ Mentor Name
+                    $$" or "This student is currently unassigned."
                 - **Form Fields:**
                     - `Label` for "New Mentor": Paired with a `Select` component.
                         - `SelectTrigger`: Shows the currently selected new mentor.